Ashish-C01/delivery-time-predictor/readme.md

    - Tuned hyperparameters using **Hyperopt** for optimal performance.

 3. **Model Evaluation**
-   - Evaluated the model on test data to ensure robust performance.
+   - Evaluated the model on test split to ensure robust performance.

 4. **User Interface Development**
    - Built a user-friendly UI with interactive map functionalities using **Dash** and **Folium**.